JoanComasFdz/thoughts-on-our-job/README.md

 At the end, it all drips down to your job.

-Most of the developers I know just want to be told what to do and how to do it, with very clear instructions, so they they can do their 3 nested loops and 2 ifs and go home at 5pm.
+Most of the developers I know just want to be told what to do and how to do it, with very clear instructions, so they can do their 3 nested loops and 2 ifs and go home at 5pm.

 And using the Toolbox 🧰... requires constant thinking.